dotnet/docs-maui/docs/user-interface/styles/xaml.md

 The `Style.ApplyToDerivedTypes` property enables a style to be applied to controls that are derived from the base type referenced by the `TargetType` property.
 Therefore, setting this property to `true` enables a single style to target multiple types, provided that the types derive from the base type specified in the `TargetType` property.

-The following example shows an implicit style that sets the background color of `Button` instances to red:
+The following example shows an implicit style that sets the background color of <xref:Microsoft.Maui.Controls.Button> instances to red:

 ```xaml
 <Style TargetType="Button"